darktable-org/dtdocs/content/darkroom/processing-modules/module-header.md

 : This icon will appear in the header whenever a [mask](../masking-and-blending/masks/_index.md) is active on a module.
 Click on this icon to display the current mask as a yellow overlay over a black-and-white version of the image.
 Solid yellow indicates an opacity of 100%; a fully visible gray background image (without yellow overlay) indicates an opacity of 0%.
 This toggle button can be disabled in [preferences > darkroom > show mask indicator in module headers](../../preferences-settings/darkroom.md#modules).

 multiple instance menu
 : This drop-down menu allows you to create, delete, move and rename module instances.
-Middle-click on this icon to directly create a new instance of the module.
+Right-click on this icon to directly create a new instance of the module.
 See the [multiple instances](./multiple-instances.md) section for more information.

 reset parameters
 : Click to reset all parameters within the module to their default values.
 Ctrl+click to reapply any automatic [presets](./presets.md) for the module -- if no automatic presets are applicable for this module, Ctrl+click will simply reset to default values (same as click).